What are the symptoms of degenerative changes in the spine?

-Other degenerative changes in the spine, such as osteophytes (bone spurs), spinal stenosis (narrowing of the spinal canals), and osteoarthritis (inflammation of joints in the spine), all may produce symptoms of pain, stiffness, weakness, numbness, and tingling – especially if the nerve roots extending from the spinal cord, or the spinal cord itself, are impinged.
-Pain may worsen when sneezing, coughing, or overexerting – and even when reclining, sitting, or standing too long.
+Another primary degenerative change in the spine is osteoarthritis, or inflammation of joints in the spine.
+This produces symptoms of pain, stiffness, weakness, numbness and tingling – especially if the nerve roots extending from the spinal cord, or the spinal cord itself, are impinged.
+Pain may worsen when sneezing, coughing or overexerting – and even when reclining, sitting or standing too long.
 Symptoms can last anywhere from a few weeks to a few months.

 The areas that the symptoms arise will typically depend on the location of the degenerative problem.
 Conditions occurring in the cervical (upper) region may lead to the following issues: